weiks/flatfooted/README.md

     from specific to general, and thus are able to get "special" cases before they are "obscured" using a more "general" XPATH.
-  - The last results show that we are now able to get all results correctly, as well as the information for the corresponding products.
+  - The last results show that we are now able to get all results correctly, as well as the information for the corresponding items.

 ### Phase 4